Evergreen International Airlines Flight 17

-Evergreen International Airlines Flight 17 was a cargo flight operated by Evergreen International Airlines and flown by a McDonnell Douglas DC-9.
-On March 18, 1989, the flight's planned route was scheduled to take it from Kelly Air Force Base (outside San Antonio) to Tinker Air Force Base (outside of Oklahoma City, Oklahoma), with a stop at Carswell Air Force Base in Fort Worth, Texas.
+Evergreen International Airlines Flight 17 (4U17/EIA17) was a McDonnell Douglas DC-9 cargo flight operated by Evergreen International Airlines on behalf of the Air Force Logair program.
+On March 18, 1989, the flight's planned route was scheduled to take it from Kelly Air Force Base (outside San Antonio, Texas) to Tinker Air Force Base (outside of Oklahoma City, Oklahoma), with a stop at Carswell Air Force Base in Fort Worth, Texas.
 The two pilots were the only occupants on board.
-Immediately after takeoff from Carswell, the aircraft's main cargo door opened, the crew lost control of the aircraft and it subsequently crashed while attempting an emergency landing, killing both pilots.
+Shortly after taking off from Carswell, the aircraft's main cargo door opened, the crew lost control of the aircraft, and it subsequently crashed while attempting an emergency landing, killing both pilots.

 Aircraft and crew

-The aircraft involved was a McDonnel Douglas DC-9-33RC (Rapid Change) that was built in 1968 and delivered to KLM in a dual passenger-cargo configuration.
+The aircraft involved, manufactured in 1968, was a McDonnell Douglas DC-9-33F registered as N931F with serial number 41792 and line number 287.
+It was delivered to KLM in a dual passenger-cargo configuration.
 It was later converted into a passenger-only aircraft in 1984.
-The aircraft was sold to United Aviation Services in March 1987 and then to Evergreen International Airlines two months later, where it was converted into a freighter.
-At the time of the accident, the aircraft had accumulated 41,931 flight hours, with 40,808 take off and landing cycles, and was powered by two Pratt & Whitney JT8D-9A turbofan engines.
+In 1987, the aircraft was reconfigured into a freighter, where it was later delivered to Evergreen International Airlines in the same year.

 The captain was 41-year-old Gerald Jack McCall, who had been with Evergreen International Airlines since 1984.
 He had a total of 7,238 hours of flight experience, including 1,938 hours on the DC-9.
 He was also a check airman on that aircraft.
 Other pilots who had flown with captain McCall described him as having a habit of checking the cargo door warning lights before takeoff.
 The first officer was 39-year-old Thomas Bill Johnston, who had 10,863 flight hours, with 1,213 of them on the DC-9.
 He was also type rated on Learjet aircraft.

 History of the flight

 Preparation

-Flight 17 was carrying equipment for the United States Air Force, including 12 lb of explosives.
+Flight 17 was carrying equipment for the United States Air Force on behalf of Logair, the Air Force's domestic air freight program, including 12 lb of explosives.

 On the day of the accident, the aircraft took off from Tinker Air Force Base in Oklahoma, stopping at Dyess Air Force Base, Kelly Field Annex, then, Fort Worth Carswell Air Force Base in Texas.
 The flight would then return to Tinker Air Force Base.
 After landing at Carswell Air Force Base, Air Force personnel loaded cargo onto the aircraft.

 According to the cockpit voice recorder (CVR), captain McCall was the pilot flying.
 The flight crew calculated the following takeoff speeds: